Are Statistical Methods Obsolete in the Era of Deep Learning? A Study of ODE Inverse Problems: The Lorenz model

+For parameter inference, Figure \ref{fig:chaotic_butterfly_param_inf_metrics} presents boxplots of absolute estimation errors for \((\beta, \rho, \sigma)\).
+For $\beta$, MAGI tends to have the smallest errors overall compared to all tested PINN settings.
+For $\rho$, MAGI is broadly comparable to the best post-hoc selected PINN variants (\(\lambda \in \{10, 100, 1000 \}\)), while small-$\lambda$ PINNs perform dramatically worse.
+Finally, for $\sigma$, certain intermediate-$\lambda$ PINNs (notably, $\lambda = 10$ and $\lambda = 100$) can attain smaller errors than MAGI in this experiment, while overly small or overly large $\lambda$ values degrade performance considerably.
+Overall, the key takeaway is that PINN performance remains highly $\lambda$-sensitive: underweighting the data-fit term yields large errors consistent with trajectory-collapse behavior, while excessively aggressive data-fitting can impede parameter recovery.

-For parameter inference, Figure \ref{fig:chaotic_butterfly_param_inf_metrics} presents the boxplot of absolute estimation errors.
-While MAGI maintains a clear advantage over PINN, certain PINN configurations can still provide reasonable parameter estimates, as observed in the previous SEIR example in Section \ref{sec:SEIR}.
-Notably, when \(\lambda = 100\), the PINN parameter estimates are relatively accurate on $\sigma$.
-This can be explained by the nature of PINN’s fitted trajectory: although flat-line segments provide no information about the ODE parameters, the periods where PINN successfully captures the ups and downs of the data reveal meaningful parameter information.
-As a result, the PINN estimates of parameters are not as poor as the trajectory RMSE might suggest, although still not as efficient as MAGI.
+One plausible explanation for PINN's relatively strong performance on $\sigma$ is that while flat-line segments provide little information about the ODE parameters, the periods where PINN successfully captures the oscillatory structure can still reveal meaningful parameter information.
+As a result, PINN's parameter estimates are not as poor as its trajectory RMSE might suggest.
 This observation aligns with the SEIR case, demonstrating that PINN, much like a two-stage method, does not require a perfect trajectory estimate to produce reasonable parameter estimates.
-However, hyperparameter tuning in PINN is still necessary: only $\lambda = 100$ achieves the best trade-off between flat-line output and overfitting the observation noise.
-In contrast, MAGI requires no hyperparameter tuning at all in any of these Lorenz experiments.